{

 "source": [

-"# Use YOLO model from Ultralytics\n",
+"# Use the Ultralytics YOLO Model\n",

 "\n",

-"This notebook demonstrates how to use a task agent to pre-label images with predictions.\n",
+"This notebook demonstrates how to use a task agent to pre-label images with predictions, specifically using a bounding box prediction model.\n",

 "\n",